MichaelPNair/Minesweeper-Game/README.md

 You win if you reveal all of the numbers while avoiding all of the mines.
 Good luck!

 ## Screenshots
+### Initial Screen
 ![Screenshot of fresh page with no grid generated.](/screenshots/Screenshot1.png)

+### New grid generated
 ![Screenshot of a new Minesweeper grid.](/screenshots/Screenshot2.png)

+### Some squares revealed
 ![Screenshot of a game in progress with some squares revealed.](/screenshots/Screenshot3.png)

+### Some flags flagged
 ![Screenshot of right click used to flag square.](/screenshots/ScreenshotRightClick.png)

+### Defeat
 ![Screenshot of a defeat.](/screenshots/Screenshot4.png)

+### Victory
 ![Screenshot of a victory.](/screenshots/Screenshot5.png)

-## Next Steps
+## Future Improvement
-While the game is already in a good state, I am looking to add the ability to futher adjust the grid size after the grid is made.
+- Ability to futher adjust the grid size after the grid is made.
+- Add animations and sounds.
+- Add themes.
+- Add a bomb image.
+- Change logic of right click event listener to allow for disabling right click on revealed squares.
+- Don’t immediately show bomb when using inspect element

 ## Link
 This is hosted on Github pages.
 Click [here](https://michaelpnair.github.io/Minesweeper-Game/) to get to the page.